7.1. Training

 7.4.
 Government reporting on declared emergencies

-The EMCPA has requirements for the Premier and the Commissioner of Emergency Management to make reports based on any emergency orders that were made following the declaration of an emergency.
+The EMCPA has requirements for the Premier and the Commissioner of Emergency Management (CEM) to make reports based on any emergency orders that were made following the declaration of an emergency.

-The Chief, EMO shall support the development of these reports where required, including providing detailed records from the PEOC as required.
+MEPR shall support the development of these reports where required, including providing detailed records from the PEOC as required.